PartyWumpus/C-to-befunge93/README.md

 - 64 bit values in fungespace

 ## Important usage note
-Requires being run in this repo, because the preproccessor step (for now) requires the befunge_libc/ folder to exist.
+Requires being run in this repo if you want to use anything from libc, because the preproccessor step (for now) requires the befunge_libc/ folder to exist next to your cwd.
 The befunge_libc folder contains:
 - `stdlib`: a minimal copy of libc
 - `internal`: various c functions that only the compiler should insert calls to